ethereumjp/ethtokyo-website/public/2025/docs/hackathon-info.md

 ## In case of emergency
-- Contact your nearest ETHTokyo staff.
-They will be wearing staff t-shirts or [ETHTokyo Official Telegram](https://t.me/ethtokyo)
+- Contact your nearest ETHTokyo staff who is wearing an official staff uniform.
+If you can't find them immediately, reach out via [ETHTokyo Official Telegram](https://t.me/ethtokyo)

 ## F.A.Q.